CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 Changing a seed, polling interval, or inference timeout applies to newly started work.
 Running jobs and generations keep the value captured at their start.
 `inference.device`, `inference.hf_local_only`, and
-`inference.max_loaded_models` remain static runtime policy and are not exposed by the Settings API.
+the static model catalogue remain runtime policy and are not exposed by the Settings API.
 Theme selection remains a frontend-local preference.

 `UI_API_BASE_URL` should remain `/api` for the proxied local flow.
 Set `BACKEND_VISIBLE=true` to open backend logs in a dedicated terminal; the default keeps the backend window hidden.
 Source mode accepts `XREPORT_RESOURCES_DIR` as an absolute path or a path relative to the repository root.
 Packaged mode ignores that source-relative override: immutable files stay in the verified extracted runtime, while the SQLite database and all mutable state are under `%LOCALAPPDATA%\\XREPORT\\data`.